asb2m10/MegaDirt/README.md

 * MegaDirt is a proof of concept, use at your own risk.
 It was built to see how fast can SuperDirt be reimplemented in C++ with JUCE to be used as a plugin.
 It expects to use the [Dirt-Sample](https://github.com/tidalcycles/Dirt-Samples) downloaded from SuperDirt quark directory.

-### MegaDirt might have those advantage over SuperDirt on Supercolider
+### MegaDirt might have those advantages over SuperDirt on Supercollider
 * Easier installation.
 MegaDirt can also be run as a standalone application (great for development)
 * Easier audio routing from DAW (orbits are plugin buses) and use DAW audio plugins
 * Easier midi routing from DAW and use DAW midi plugins